kmenesesc/teamMed/README.md

 Requirements
 ============

+Before running notebooks in the folder AlexNet, download the pretrained weights from http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/ titled "bvlc_alexnet.npy" and place them inside the AlexNet Folder.

+If running AlexNet notebooks, place the data set inside the AlexNet folder.
+If running VGGNet notebooks, place the data set inside the VGGNet folder.

 TensorFlow version 1.8.0 is required to run the AlexNet Notebooks.

 Pytorch is required to run the VGGNet Notebooks.